mlisondra/ischedule/README.md

 ischedule
 =========

-Scheduler with SMS features
+A very simple way to schedule and send short, automatic email and text/SMS reminders to anyone for free.

-TODO:
+You can schedule your reminders in advance to remind your contacts of their appointments or responsibilities and they or you don't have to pay anything...ever.

-Provide API to allow could-type of service.
+Use it for FREE indefinitely!
+There's no software to download - you just login from anywhere and see how simple and powerful it is to use. of service.
 Consuming applications will not have to store logic or db locally.